113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <strong>Examples</strong>:

-List all the organizations in region: `us-south` with the GUID displayed
+List all the organizations in region: `us-south` with the GUID displayed.

 ```
 bluemix iam orgs -r us-south --guid